MOMI is a grassroots effort to improve treatment access and care for individuals impacted by SMI and their families.

 "Calvin said he was homeless, depressed and hearing voices when he walked to the mid-span of the I-5 bridge over the Columbia River between Vancouver and Portland and jumped....

-"Jerri said she is grateful to have had Calvin in her life.
-“I think we get it wrong when we say the point is to be happy...I think the point is to explore all of life’s complexity, and Calvin’s very complicated life gave me layers of complexity that I couldn’t possibly have had without him.”
+"I think we get it wrong when we say the point is to be happy...I think the point is to explore all of life’s complexity.”

 MOMI founder Jerri Clark is among 64

-co-authors who provided content for an award-winning book by advocate Dede Ranahan, “Tomorrow Was Yesterday: Explosive First-Person Indictments of the US Mental Health System—Mothers Across the Nation Tell It Like It Is.”
-The book is available for sale on multiple platforms and includes a list of action items to inform and inspire advocacy.
-Dede Ranahan started her website and blog in response to her own son’s death and includes Calvin Clark on her In Memoriam page.
-Her website, titled after her first book, Sooner than Tomorrow, helps to build solidarity among families impacted by
+Dede started her website and blog in response to her own son’s death and includes Calvin on her In Memoriam page.
+Her website, titled after her first book, Sooner than Tomorrow, builds solidarity among SMI-impacted families.

-The November 9, 2022, report shows that Washington's competency evaluation and treatment system has gotten significantly WORSE since a federal court case
+The November 9, 2022, report showed how Washington's competency evaluation got significantly worse after a federal court case

-called Trueblood was supposed to begin resolving the problem.
+called Trueblood was supposed to resolve the problem.
+Although numbers have improved, much work remains to decriminalize illness.

 Aware Now produced a short film